-Multiple four-week-long workshops are offered throughout the school year.
+Multiple four-week-long workshops are offered throughout the year.
 Each series allows learners to deepen their connection to ideas inspired by the museum.
 The workshops are facilitated by museum staff and community members.

-April 3, 10, 24 and May 1 | 10:00 am –12:00 pm
+September 11, 18, 25 and October 2 | 10:00 am –12:00 pm

 designed for ages 10-14